Linear Backlog Grooming Intelligence v1.0.0

 Tier 2 Classification

+This step exists because raw data alone is not enough.
 Scores each dimension 1-10 with evidence from pre-computed metrics.
 Computes Backlog Health Score (BHS) as the average.
 Classifies health: HEALTHY (8-10), NEEDS_GROOMING (5-7), CRITICAL (1-4).
-Generates top 5 grooming priorities with specific issue identifiers.
-Sonnet 4.6.
+Generates top 5 grooming priorities with specific issue identifiers. the analysis model.

 Formatter